itsmrajesh/toc/README.md

 # Table of contents

-Table of Contents (TOC) will be having information about all my github repositories
+Table of Contents (TOC) will be having all information about my projects pushed in GitHub

+# Projects

 | Sl No | Project Name |Project Type| Link |
 | :---:    | :---:    |:---: |:---: |